Fairness Interventions in Classification: A Study on AI Explainability: Choosing a Fairness Metric conditioned on True Labels

 The choice between conditional and unconditional fairness criteria represents two different visions of distributive justice (\cite{rawls1999justice}).
 An appeal to unconditional fairness criteria is justified when the basic labels and their distribution can be suspected of an initial unwanted bias \cite{wachter2020bias}.
 On the other hand, the use of conditional metrics is justified when the goal is to ground prediction in descriptions and distributional properties of a population that need to be faithfully represented \cite{dwork2012fairness}.

 In our running example of income prediction, the transparency of labels and their factual character is undeniable.
-The distribution of income levels, on the other hand, may be an object of deeper social debate (viz. should the youth's first income be raised?).\footnote{See for example \cite{taylor2020junior}} But merely changing the labels would not appear to be an adequate or efficient way of affecting the underlying distribution of incomes.
-In a task involving the labels of “good” \textit{vs} “bad” risk clients, on the other hand, those very labels are no longer transparent, and the various methods of correction we distinguished (pre-processing, in-processing, and post-processing) may be used to remove hidden biases.
+The distribution of income levels, on the other hand, may be an object of deeper social debate (viz. should the youth's first income be raised? should the capacity to refund a loan be based on other indicators for this age group?).\footnote{See for example \cite{taylor2020junior}} But merely changing the labels would not appear to be an adequate or reliable way of affecting the underlying distribution of incomes.
+In a task involving the labels of “good” {versus} “bad” risk clients, on the other hand, those very labels are no longer transparent, and the various methods of correction we distinguished (pre-processing, in-processing, and post-processing) may be used to remove hidden biases.

-Acting on the labels is a delicate matter, which can only be justified if the labels are evaluative, even implicitly, and if there are associated leverages to enforce the new distribution of resources (public policies, internal rules and means inside corporations).
-In particular, it seems to us that an understanding of causal relations is required to identify the features on which to correct the labels, in order not to harm new individuals.
-For example, the investigation could focus on the effects on changing the risk labels on the basis of a feature like income, or geographic area.\footnote{As a first step, the effects of overall fairness metrics on new allocation of outcomes could be validated with A/B testing on real populations (\cite{saint2020fairness}).
-Controlled experimentation on the effects of new labels distribution would defuse two problems of algorithmic fairness spotted by \cite{selbst2019fairness}.
-Providing contextualization on the impact of new labels against the ``portability trap", it would avoid such a reallocation to be counterproductive as the ``ripple effect trap" pinpoints.}
+Acting on the labels is a delicate matter, which can be justified if the labels are evaluative, even implicitly, and if there are associated levers to enforce the new distribution of resources (public policies, internal rules, and means inside corporations).
+In particular, an understanding of causal relations is required to identify the features on which to correct the labels, in order not to harm new individuals.
+One should also carefully study the effects of changing the risk labels on the basis of features like income, or geographic area.\footnote{As a first step, the effects of overall fairness metrics on new allocation of outcomes could be validated with A/B testing on real populations (\cite{saint2020fairness}).
+Controlled experimentation on the effects of new labels distribution would defuse two problems of algorithmic fairness spotted by \cite{selbst2019fairness}, namely the ``portability trap'' and the ``ripple effect trap''.}